tsackton/taelgarverse/docs/gazetteer/greater-dunmar/realms/dunmar/dunmar.md

 The Dunmari worship a close pantheon of deities, known as the [Dunmari Religion](<../../../../gods-and-religions/religions/five-siblings/dunmari-religion.md>), as well as a small number of associated lesser divinities.
 Religion is closely intertwined with the Dunmari culture: indeed, to be Dunmari is to be in covenant with the Five Siblings, and vice versa.

-For most Dunmari, the yearly cycle of [Dunmari Festivals](<../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/dunmari-festivals.md>) define their relationships to the gods.
+For most Dunmari, the yearly cycle of [Dunmari Festivals](<../../../../gods-and-religions/holidays-and-festivals/dunmari-festivals/dunmari-festivals.md>) defines their relationships to the gods.
 In particular, the major festivals of the year are typically celebrated at temples, and most Dunmari travel to their home temple for these occasions.
 Many Dunmari also carry with them shrines -- small icons and statuary of the gods, often carved or sculpted, that serve as a locus for prayer among a nomadic people.

 Outside of the normal temple organization are the [Dunmari Mystery Cults](<../../../../groups/dunmari-mystery-cults/dunmari-mystery-cults.md>), mystical and magical secret organizations, each dedicated to one of the Dunmari gods.